Zeioth/hot-reload.nvim/README.md

 ## FAQ
 * **Can I use this on any Neovim distro?** Yes.
 It is distro agnostic, as all the plugins released by [NormalNvim](https://normalnvim.github.io/).
+* **Can I use this plugin to reload my plugins too?** Lazy reload the plugins automatically when you modify their config.
+But if you are using any other plugin manager, you might want to.

 ## Roadmap
 * It would be a cool idea to allow specifying a callback per file to hot-reload.
 But it's unclear how many people would actually use this.